California-Kirkbride

 Since 1970, a significant portion of the neighborhood's building stock has been owned by absentee landlords who often rent to subsidized tenants through Section 8 and similar programs.
 Critics of these landlords allege that they listed the neighborhood as a historic district as a ruse to obtain federal funding to buy and rent the properties, while at the same time neglecting upkeep and eventually demolishing some of these neglected structures.
 The landlords dispute these criticisms and claim that they are working actively to improve the neighborhood.

 Over time, some of the neighborhood's structures have been demolished, so that there are now (in 2011) significant gaps in the rows of houses, which are now vacant lots.
 Some current residents see these changes as improvements which will encourage new residents to maintain and preserve the remaining structures.

 City Steps

 The California-Kirkbride neighborhood has 9 distinct flights of city steps - many of which are open and in a safe condition.
-In California-Kirkbride, the Steps of Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through the neighborhood.
+In California-Kirkbride, the public stairways in Pittsburgh quickly connect pedestrians to public transportation and provide an easy way to travel through the neighborhood.